SJA-Flashes/SJA-Flashes.github.io/index.md

 ##Welcome

 Welcome to the FRC team 5753 Github page!
 Our team lead is @Heathens-Beware, a current Junior/rising Senior.
 We are based in St. Augustine, Florida in a small Catholic high school.
 We hope you enjoy your time on this page and go Flashes!
+Our lead programmer is @DDiabetes, a current sophomore/rising Junior.

 ### Markdown